 The Coast Guard’s approach to OPC acquisition has been deliberate, and involved several engagements with the shipbuilding industry in order to explore what is feasible.
 The Acquisition Directorate has cautioned that the information it releases on any given day reflects a project status that is certain to change based on internal and external circumstances.
 For now, the plan is to release draft specifications sometime soon – specifications likely to change based on feedback from industry.
 It is currently projected that production of the first offshore patrol cutter will begin in 2019.

 Perhaps in response to public criticism of a ship that hasn’t even been designed yet, the Acquisition Directorate has backed away from listing specific OPC requirements – but recent ones, such as those presented on a November 2011 “Industry Day” (www.uscg.mil/acquisition/opc/pdf/opcindustryday.pdf), are on record.
 Again, these should be understood as preliminary requirements:

-•a medium caliber forward deck gun, minor caliber aft gun, .50 caliber remote operated small arms mount (ROSAM) and crew-served machine guns
+- a medium-caliber forward deck gun, minor-caliber aft gun, .50-caliber remotely operated small arms mount (ROSAM) and crew-served machine guns; and

 A Faster, Cheaper Way?